 Since the QR code is in a screenshot, go to your Photo Gallery > Screenshots and select the image you want to scan the QR code from.

-Once you select the screenshot, Google Lens will open the QR code and scan it, and will open the embedded information for you.
+Once you select the screenshot, Google Lens will open the QR code and scan it to open the embedded information for you.

-Google Photos includes Google Lens, which means you can scan the QR code from a screenshot.
+Google Photos includes Google Lens, which means you can scan QR code from a screenshot.

 To do so: